Art & Design

 What you will experience

-You will explore the creative process as a whole, and in doing that you will produce a high quality portfolio over the course of a year.
-The course is made up of various pieces of project work, and will provide you with your opportunity to develop valuable skills in drawing and computer arts.
+You will explore the creative process as a whole, and as a result you will produce a high quality portfolio over the course of the year.
+You will complete various pieces of project work and get the opportunity to develop valuable skills in drawing and computer arts.

 If English is not your first language, please view the specific English language requirements for this course.